freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 ========================

-When a source submits files, you will see a Download button in the conversation flow, a file size, and light-gray text that says "Encrypted file on server."
+When a source submits files, you will see a Download button in the conversation flow, a file size, and light-gray text that says "Encrypted File."

 |screenshot_file_before_download|